 Our Appointment, Tenure and Promotion Guidelines are available to the public.

-The Office of Faculty Affairs (OFA) is overseen by Dr. Marnie Oakley, Senior Associate Dean for Clinical & Faculty Affairs, to work with faculty to assist in their career development and teaching.
+The Office of Faculty Affairs (OFA) is overseen by Dr. Robert Weyant, Interim Associate Dean for Faculty Affairs, to work with faculty to assist in their career development and teaching.
 This includes instructional technology training and support, mentoring and research; and overseeing the IT infrastructure and Electronic Health Record System of the school.
 Services include, but are not limited to, administrative support for faculty appointments, promotions, and tenure committees; administrative support for searches, contracts and appointment letters; developing faculty policies; handling grievances; mentoring and career advice for faculty; overseeing the annual faculty evaluation process; training in evidence-based teaching; supporting the credentialing process of faculty, staff and students; and identifying faculty for training and leadership opportunities.

 Faculty Affairs Advisory Committee (FAAC)